VladimirAlexiev/soml/owl2soml/README.md

 `rdfs:subClassOf` is emitted in SOML as `inherits`.
 - Anonymous (blank node) classes are ignored
-- Currently the platform doesn't support multiple inheritance, so only the first superclass is used.
+- Currently the platform doesn't support multiple inheritance, so only the first superclass is used (option `-multi` will change that)

+#### Superclass Interfaces

 GraphQL represents superclasses as interfaces, and interfaces cannot have instances.
 Also, it does not allow an interface and class (type) to have the same name as there would be a name conflict.

+Issue PLATFORM-1344 will implement Concrete Superclasses by generating the dual superclass and corresponding interface automatically behind the scenes.

-`owl2soml` uses a trick to generate dual entities: a superclass `*` and a corresponding interface `*Interface`.
+Until this is done, use option `-super 1` to generate dual entities: a superclass `*` and a corresponding interface `*Interface`.
 Consider this example from SKOS: